 I traced the templates with a pencil and painted in my design with metallic gold, green, and white craft paints.
 This step took a couple of days to complete as I worked on the design and allowed the layers of paint to dry between coats or added details as I went along.
 The design was free form and evolving the whole time as I worked on the project so there were some imperfections and mistakes to embrace along the way.
 Since I wasn’t making this as a gift I could deal with those.

 I let all of the paints dry for 24 hours before applying the Minwax Polycrylic finish.
-I ended up using three coats for this as well.

 Other Christmas table decor to consider:

 “Be hospitable to one another without complaining.”
 1 Peter 4:9